 Find effective resolutions to digital problems using design thinking

-On this course, you’ll learn why this method of thinking is effective, how to use it, and which jobs use the process.
+You’ll learn why this method of thinking is effective, how to use it, and which jobs use the process.

 You’ll also become familiar with how to collect the right information and data to prove a solution can work in the real world.